agentsonar/agentsonar/docs/VALIDATION.md

 ## How we validated

-All three scenarios were executed end-to-end against live Anthropic APIs — Claude Sonnet 4 and Claude Opus 4.6 — inside real LangGraph workloads.
+All three scenarios were executed end-to-end against live Anthropic APIs, Claude Sonnet 4 and Claude Opus 4.6, inside real LangGraph workloads.
 Every alert shown above came from a real run, not synthetic test data.
 AgentSonar caught each failure mode in real time, at the rotation counts and severity